kunal1244/khoj/README.md

-THIS WAS THE TERM PROJECT FOR THE COURSE SOFT COMPUTING TOOLS IN ENGINEERING at IIT Kharagpur
+# KHOJ - Student Mental Health Quotient Tracker

-A WEB Interface for an overall analysis of the Mental Health of a student visiting the Counselling Center with the help of three things:
+A web interface for an overall analysis of the Mental Health of a student visiting the Counselling Center with the help of three things:
-1. HANDWRITING ANALYSIS
++ Handwriting Analysis
-2. ACADEMIC, EXTRA-CURRICULAR and Personal details
++ Academmic, Extra-curricular and Personal details
-3. Analysis of POSTS, COMMENTS on Social Media
++ Analysis of Postsand Comments on Social Media

 A final fuzzy judgement on the risk of a depressed student going for an extreme step and his vulnerable personality traits that need to be looked after is displayed on the screen.

-(I) HANDWRITING ANALYSIS by GRAPHOLOGY:
+## 1. Handwriting Analysis by GRAPHOLOGY:

 	Graphology is defined as the analysis of the physical characteristics and patterns of the handwriting of an individual to understand his or her psychological state at the time of writing.